ember-learn/ember-blog/source/2019-10-25-the-ember-times-issue-121.md

 You can submit either a 15 or 30 minute conference talk, a workshop, a 30 minute BonusConf talk, or a 5 minute MiniTalk proposal.
 Remember the first several rounds of reviews in the CFP are blind, so please refrain from including biographical information in your talk abstract or details.

-The deadline to submit your talk is on December 1st at 11:59pm PST.
+The deadline to submit your talk is December 1st at 11:59pm PST.
 EmberConf is intended to be an inclusive, welcoming conference for everyone.
-The Code of Conduct can be found [at the EmberConf website](http://emberconf.com/about.html#code-of-conduct).
+The Code of Conduct can be found [at the EmberConf website](https://emberconf.com/about.html#code-of-conduct).

 Submit your talk on the [CFP app](https://cfp.emberconf.com/events/emberconf-2020/) today!